jermbo/Talks/VueTypeScript/README.md

 ### User Interface

-We need to create an interface for a User, then let"s create the files for actions, getters, actions, and mutations.
+We need to create an interface for a User, then let's create the files for actions, getters, actions, and mutations.

 ```JavaScript
 // interfaces/user.d.ts